csp200/lessons/exercises/basic-scripting.md

 5. Prompts you for minimum and maximum salary values, then prints out the names of all City of Chicago employees whose salaries are in that range.

+6. Monitors your running processes, and terminates any of them (outside a list of named programs) that runs longer then 20 seconds.